 Gender and class differentiation in clothing

-Peasants and lower-class citizens tended to wear more rudimentary clothing made of wool or animal skin, cheap and readily available materials.
-In contrast, the upper classes wore ornate clothing made of linen and even silk, lighter materials, decorated with embroidery to show their status.
+During the Classical Greek period, clothing not only protected from the weather but also served as a social marker.
+Women covered their bodies with long tunics that typically reached their feet, while men showed more skin with shorter tunics that left their legs bare.
+This difference also applied to social classes, where the wealthy could afford finer fabrics and vibrant colors.
+Peasants and lower-class citizens usually wore more rudimentary garments made of wool or animal hides—cheap and readily available materials.
+In contrast, the upper classes wore ornate clothing made of linen and even silk—lighter materials—decorated with embroidery that displayed their status.
 They also wore cloaks or capes to demonstrate their social distinction.
-These capes, known as himations, were common in both men and women.
+These cloaks, known as himations, were common in both men and women.

 Tunics and cloaks